Computer and personal and household goods repair statistics - NACE Rev. 2

 This article presents an overview of statistics for the repair of computers and personal and household goods in the European Union (EU), as covered by NACE Rev. 2 Division 95.
 This is the only division within Section S (other service activities) for which structural business statistics (SBS) are compiled and this division completes the SBS coverage of the non-financial business economy which is defined as Sections B to J, L to N and Division 95.
 It belongs to a set of statistical articles on 'Business economy by sector'.

 The wage-adjusted labour productivity ratio combines the two previous indicators and shows the extent to which value added per person employed covers average personnel costs per employee.
-The particularly low apparent labour productivity for the repair of computers and personal and household goods sector was below the corresponding level for average personnel costs in 2016, resulting in a wage-adjusted labour productivity ratio just below parity (96.0 %).
-As such, the repair of computers and personal and household goods sector had a lower wage-adjusted labour productivity than any of the NACE sections within the non-financial business economy with the scientific research and development, and were the only sectors to record a ratio that was under 100 %.
-The wage-adjusted labour productivity average non-financial business economy was 149.4 %.
+The particularly low apparent labour productivity for the repair of computers and personal and household goods sector was below the corresponding level for average personnel costs in 2019, resulting in a wage-adjusted labour productivity ratio below parity (84.6 %).
+As such, the repair of computers and personal and household goods sector had a lower wage-adjusted labour productivity than any of the NACE sections within the non-financial business economy and was the only sector to record a ratio that was under 100 %.
+The wage-adjusted labour productivity average non-financial business economy was 142.6 %.

 The gross operating rate (the relation between the gross operating surplus and turnover) is a measure of profitability.
-The gross operating rate for the EU-28’s repair of computers and personal and household goods sector in 2016 stood at 14.4 %, which was slightly above the non-financial business economy average (11.0 %).
+The gross operating rate for the EU’s repair of computers and personal and household goods sector in 2019 stood at 13.4 %, which was above the non-financial business economy average (10.3 %).
 This relatively high gross operating rate is achieved as a result of relatively low levels of turnover compared with value added — a pattern that is typical of many labour-intensive service activities (other than distributive trades).

-Just under three quarters (73.8 %) of the enterprises within the EU-28’s repair of computers and personal and household goods sector were classified to the repair of personal and household goods (Group 95.2) in 2016, with the remainder repairing computers and communication equipment (Group 95.1).
-The repair of personal and household goods subsector was also largest in terms of employment, accounting for 60.5 % of the sectoral employment in 2016, but it generated less value added than the repair of computers and communication equipment, as the latter contributed 53.7 % of sectoral added value.
-The more technical activity of the repair of computers and communication equipment subsector recorded an even higher share of personnel costs, at 60.5 % of the total.
-These large variations in the contribution of the two subsectors depending on the indicator used for analysis are reflected in some of the derived indicators concerning personnel costs, productivity and profitability.
+More than two thirds (75.4 %) of the enterprises within the EU’s repair of computers and personal and household goods sector were classified to the repair of personal and household goods (Group 95.2) in 2019, with the remainder repairing computers and communication equipment (Group 95.1).
+The repair of personal and household goods subsector was also largest in terms of employment, accounting for 65.9 % of the sectoral employment in 2019, and generated 50.4 % of the total turnover.
+The more technical activity of the repair of computers and communication equipment subsector recorded a slightly higher share of personnel costs, at 52.6 % of the total.
+The two subsectors show large variations in the contribution to the performance of the overall sector, depending on the derived indicators concerning personnel costs, productivity and profitability.

-The gross operating rate for the EU-28’s repair of personal and household goods subsector was 19.0 % in 2016, which was almost twice as high as the average for the whole of the non-financial business economy (11.0 %); the gross operating rate for the repair of computers and communication equipment (10.9 %) was slightly below the average.
+The gross operating rate for the EU’s repair of computers and personal and household goods sector was 13.4 % in 2019, which was 30 percent higher than the average for the whole of the non-financial business economy (10.3 %).
+The gross operating rate for the repair of computers and communication equipment (9.7 %) was slightly below the average.

-The United Kingdom accounted for more than a quarter (26.0 %) and France accounted for almost a fifth (18.3 ) of the EU-28’s value added within the repair of computers and personal and household goods sector in 2016, some considerably greater shares than recorded by any of the other EU Member States — see Figure 3.
-It should be noted that even in those countries with the largest repair of computers and personal and household goods sectors, the contribution of this activity to the non-financial business economy remained low: for example, in Czechia and Croatia it accounted for just 0.3 % of non-financial business economy value added — the highest shares among any of the Member States.
-The relative importance of the repair of computers and personal and household goods sector, in terms of the value added, was also low in EFTA countries, ranging from 0.05 % of the non-financial business economy total in Switzerland; through 0.07 % in Norway to 0.09 % in Iceland.
+France accounted for almost a quarter (24.4 %) of the EU’s value added within the repair of computers and personal and household goods sector in 2019, considerably greater share than recorded by any of the other EU Member States — see Figure 3.
+It should be noted that even in those countries with the largest repair of computers and personal and household goods sectors, the contribution of this activity to the non-financial business economy remained low: for example, in Spain, Czechia, France and Croatia, it accounted for just 0.2 % of non-financial business economy value added — the highest shares among any of the Member States.
+The relative importance of the repair of computers and personal and household goods sector, in terms of the value added, was also low in EFTA countries, ranging from 0.05 % of the non-financial business economy total in Switzerland to 0.06 % in Norway and 0.08 % in Iceland.

-In employment terms, the share of the repair of computers and personal and household goods sector in the non-financial business economy employment peaked at 0.5 % in Spain and Greece, while shares less than 0.15 % were recorded for Luxembourg and Austria.
+In employment terms, the share of the repair of computers and personal and household goods sector in the non-financial business economy employment peaked at 0.41 % in Spain and Hungary and 0.40 % in Croatia, while shares less than 0.15 % were recorded for Luxembourg, Austria, Sweden and Germany.

 Size class analysis